 “We are a bar, but this is still a family business and Fourth of July is about being with your family,” Schemehorn said.

-Both of her grandfathers’ photos were on the float and three of her six grandchildren along with other family members participated in the parade.
+Both of her grandfathers’ photos were on the float and three of her four grandchildren among other family members participated in the parade.

-When asked if Klub Bub would participate next year, Schemehorn replied, “Oh ya, you betcha.
-It’s a lot of fun.”
+When asked if Klub Bub would participate next year, Schemehorn replied, “Oh ya, you betcha.”